 - So you have the most up to date local knowledge at your disposal

 Top three things to do in Nepal

 There are many wonderful experiences to be had in this mountainous country.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Nepal.
+For further inspiration take a look at the trip ideas put together by our trusted local experts, but in the meantime here are our top three things to do in Nepal.

 Take a walk on the wild side